ON THIS PAGE: You will learn about the different types of treatments doctors use for people with parathyroid cancer. Use the menu to see other pages.

 This section explains the types of treatments that are the standard of care for a parathyroid tumor.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 The most common types of treatments used for a parathyroid tumor are surgery and treatment of hypercalcemia.
 Chemotherapy and radiation therapy may also be recommended.
-New treatments, like immunotherapy and other new drugs, are being studied in clinical trials.
-Treatment will include efforts to both eliminate the tumor and control the amount of calcium in the patient’s bloodstream.
+Newer treatments, like immunotherapy and other new drugs, are being studied in clinical trials.
+Your treatment plan will include efforts to both eliminate the tumor and control the amount of calcium in your bloodstream.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision making is particularly important for parathyroid cancer because there are different treatment options.
 Learn more about making treatment decisions.

-As explained in the Introduction, a parathyroid tumor can cause high levels of calcium in the blood.
-Having too much calcium in the blood, which is a condition called hypercalcemia, can cause serious problems.
+As explained in the Introduction, a parathyroid tumor can cause high levels of calcium in the blood, also called hypercalcemia.
+Having too much calcium in the blood can cause serious problems.
 It may need immediate treatment.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery is the main treatment for a parathyroid tumor, whether the tumor is benign or cancerous.
 A surgical endocrine oncologist is a doctor who specializes in treating an endocrine tumor using surgery.
-Because parathyroid cancer is so rare and it cannot be cured if it has recurred, it is very important that surgery is performed by a surgical endocrine oncologist who has extensive expertise in thyroid and parathyroid surgery whenever parathyroid cancer is suspected.
+Because parathyroid cancer is so rare and it cannot be cured if it recurs, it is very important that surgery to remove it is performed by a surgical endocrine oncologist who has extensive expertise in thyroid and parathyroid surgery whenever parathyroid cancer is suspected.

 The typical surgery for a benign parathyroid tumor is not the same as the surgery for a parathyroid cancer.
 Surgery for a benign parathyroid tumor is called a parathyroidectomy.
 If a surgeon finds out that the tumor is benign during surgery, it is common to check the patient’s level of PTH in the blood during the operation.
 If necessary, the surgeon will then put back 1 of the normal parathyroid glands that had been removed earlier in the operation.
 However, if the tumor is cancerous, the gland should not be put back to avoid any chance of putting cancer cells back into the body.